JayKays/Robotic-mbrl/mbrl-lib/mbrl/env/README.md

 * `pets_halfcheetah`, `pets_cartpole`, `pets_reacher`, and `pets_pusher` are the
 environments used in the original PETS paper, which include some observation pre-processing functions.
+* adding new environments:
+  * add reward and termination functions
+  * include it in the `utils.env` file
+  * make and overrides file for the env